wttttt-wang/ml_algo_realization/knn/README.md

 python knn.py 10 train.csv test.csv
 @ 10 indicates the knn's k, train.csv is the trainning samples, test.csv is the testing samples

 python knn_kd.py 10 train.csv test.csv
-@ the same of knn.py

 python knn_kd_scratch.py 10 train.csv test.csv

-@ the same of knn.py
+# Input file DESCRIPTION
+train.csv: rows are trainning samples, the first col is id, last col is label, others are features used for trainning.

+test.csv: row are testing samples, the first col is id, others are features the same as train.csv

+**And the first line of this two file is the header.**